Suggested Cruising Gear

 We recommend that you bring along the following:

 Each house bank (and you should only have one) should have a Battery Monitor.
-It will provide tremendous insight into when to charge, when to stop charging, etc. The Blue Sea Systems VSM 422 is one of the best.
+It will provide tremendous insight into when to charge, when to stop charging, etc. Blue Sea Systems, MasterVolt, Balmar and others all make good monitors.

 Large battery banks require lots of energy to recharge them.
 Large alternators (100A or larger) can reduce engine operating time.
 A design rule for alternator output is to aim for 25 to 35 percent of the battery bank capacity.